 - Remove all seeds and trim the centre edge of the pulp. *2

 - Place one-third of sliced yuzu in the bottom of a clean jar *3

 - Place one-third of rock sugar over Yuzu in the jar.

 - Repeat the process twice more time

 - Keep it in cool place for 4-5 days.
 The rock sugar will start to melt in a couple of days.

 - Stir at least once a day.
 Refrigerate after the rock sugar melt.

-- To have a cup of yuzu tea, place 2 teaspoons of Yuzu Cha in a cup and pour hot water.
+- To have a cup of yuzu tea, place 2 tablespoons of Yuzu Cha in a cup and pour hot water and stir.